Sunday, December 28, 2025

 I signaled the bouncers or 'videurs' to gently escort out my guest and the clouchard cried out, "You can't treat the friend of Moses like this.
 Just wait until I speak to Moses.
 He has more plagues up his sleeves than I have fleas."

-Nothing was as evil as the killing of the first-born .
+Nothing as evil as the killing of the first-born ever visited the Bains-Douches.

 Several weeks later I spotted the friend of Moses in Les Halles.
-He cursed everyone at the very popular Cafe Pere Tranquille.
-The junkie and drunks laughed at his predictions of doom.
+He cursed everyone with damnation at the very popular Cafe Pere Tranquille.
+The chic junkies and fashionable drunks laughed at his predictions of doom.
 I looked to the sky.
 The madman pointed a finger at me.

 "That Amerlot loves God."

-And I wished it were true, but I had been a non-believer since 1960.
+And I wished it were true, but I had been a non-believer since 1960, although I loved wandering through Notre Dame. dn prayed to Black Michel, the small angel posised over the gothic cathedral's organ.

 I gave him 20 francs.